kammitama5/kammitama5.github.io/_posts/2017-5-8-Monday-May-8th.md

   in addition to whatever other stuff I *have* to learn (*cough JavaScript, Python, etc*).

 - Some of the best people I've admired in terms of ability seem to gravitate towards those.
+  I don't think it's enough for me to just *be a developer*.
+I want to be a *good* one.
+  So I try to keep learning, and definitely don't shut myself off from learning a new language, trying something out, etc. Especially at this stage, it's okay to fail.

 Anyways, there are neat tricks like: